textContent property of the

-Node.textContent property represents the text content of a node and its descendants.
+interface represents the text content of the node and its descendants.

-nullif the element is a document, a document type, or a notation.
-To grab all of the text and CDATA data for the whole document, one could use
+Note: To get all of the text and CDATA data for the whole document, use

 textContentreturns the concatenation of the

-textContentattribute value of every child node, excluding comments and processing instruction nodes.
-This is an empty string if the node has no children.
+textContentof every child node, excluding comments and processing instructions.
+(This is an empty string if the node has no children.)

-- Setting this property on a node removes all of its children and replaces them with a single text node with the given value.
+and replaces them with a single text node with the given string value.

 textContentgets the content of all elements, including

 innerTextonly shows "human-readable" elements.

 textContentreturns every element in the node.
 In contrast,